FAQs

 Which book is your favourite?

-I love all my books, but my favourite is often the book I’ve written most recently.
-If I was really pushed, the book that has my heart most right now is You Can Trust Me.
-It has darkness, it has feminism, it has some awful arrogant boys (who I love writing)… what’s not to love?!
+Authors will often say that picking a favourite is like being asked to choose between your children… but I’m not one of them!
+My favourite usually tends to be the book I’ve written most recently.
+If I was really pushed for an ULTIMATE FAVOURITE, then the book that really has my heart is probably You Can Trust Me.
+It has darkness, it has parties, it has some awful arrogant boys (who I love writing)… what’s not to love?!

 Do you have any favourite characters that you’ve written?

 I do, but I probably shouldn’t disclose who they are because you’d be looking at potential spoilers!
-I most enjoy writing characters who are very flawed but redeemable, and often ones who aren’t the nicest – out of the three point of view characters in All the Better to See You, for example, my favourite was Sabine, hands down!
-Even though she’s awful.
+One of my favourites appears in You Can Trust Me and I won’t name them specifically but if you’ve read the book.
+I’m pretty sure you’ll work out their identity.
+In general, though, I most enjoy writing characters who are very flawed but redeemable, and often ones who aren’t the nicest.
+Out of the three point of view characters in All the Better to See You, for example, my favourite was Sabine, hands down… even though she’s awful.

-I give TONS of writing advice on my TikTok channel.
+There are a lot of writing advice videos on my TikTok.
 But to name a few here:

 1. Never give up.
 This was something my dad said to me many moons ago and he’s totally right.
 If you want something, you have to be determined and not be put off by rejection.
 Even if a few years down the line you don’t get your book published, I can guarantee that by never giving up you’ll have learned a lot and probably opened up some opportunities you didn’t expect.